mbevand/florida-covid19-line-list-data/README.md

 especially the 20-24 age bracket.

 # Miscellaneous

+`process.py` also creates `heatmap_age_share.png`: the pixel intensity represents not the number of cases, but the share of cases in this age bracket among all cases reported in this time period.

 `sort.py` is a tool that strips the `ObjectId` column from the CSV file and sorts the rows.
 This is helpful to compare 2 CSV files published on 2 different days, because